Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 ---

 * **Color Wheel** - Defines the colors that the fixture supports.
-                    This function may not be applicable to color mixing fixtures.
+                    This function may not be applicable to color-mixing fixtures.

   1. Select the Plus ![Plus](/images/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/Plus.png) button to add a new color wheel entry.
   2. Enter a unique name for the color wheel entry.